olcf/olcf-user-docs/quantum/quantum_systems/ibm_quantum.rst

 If you are planning to use a large allocation (over 100 minutes), please send a usage request to our Quantum Resource Utilization Council (QRUC) through our help ticket system (help@olcf.ornl.gov).
 **Special requests must be submitted by a project PI with sufficient computational and scientific justification.**
-QRUC will evaluate the merit of your request, and if approved, can get you the additional time you need by working with the IBM team specifically on your request.
+QRUC will evaluate the merit of your request, and if approved, can get you the additional time you need for your work.

 The 28-day rolling window
 ^^^^^^^^^^^^^^^^^^^^^^^^^